jay8park/Week-8-Assignment/README.md

 Vulnerability #1: SQL Injection
 Go to one of the Salesperson's page.
 Manipulate the URL so that you replace the id with this: ' OR SLEEP(5)=0--'
 It made sense to try doing this on the Salesperson page with a particular employee, because you would be specifically requesting someone at id X. Therefore, I tried replacing the id number with that SQL injection, (which was provided in Hints).
 This took a while to load and the result of this injection leads the page to be directed to Daron Burke's page (the first guy listed).
-If I tried this with the Red or Green Target, it would direct me to a page that says "Database query failed".
+If I tried this with the Red or Green Target, it would direct me to a page that says "Database query failed" or redirects me to the main salesperson page.
 <img src="Week 8(3).gif" width="800">

 Vulnerability #2: Session Hijacking/Fixation